bitbouncer/phoebe/README.md

 - uses kafka compacted topics for persistense.
 - a typical use-case would be a authentication database for users in the range of 10M users per server

-there are also some useful tools
+there are also some useful tools that seems to handle what hadoop/hive can generate.

 - avrofile2kafka: inserts avrofiles in kafka using confluent.io schema registry

 - avrofile2postgres: inserts avrofiles in a postgres db

 Building
 - first see https://github.com/bitbouncer/csi-build-scripts